wynk182/acro-that/docs/object_streams.md

 ## PNG Predictor

-PNG Predictor is a compression technique that predicts values based on previous values to improve compression. `AcroThat` supports all 5 PNG predictor types:
+PNG Predictor is a compression technique that predicts values based on previous values to improve compression. `CorpPdf` supports all 5 PNG predictor types:

 1. **Type 0 (None)**: No prediction
 2. **Type 1 (Sub)**: Predict from left